johannilsson/iglaset/README.markdown

     * Fixed crash on 1.6 devices (thanks to Daniel Ekström for the report)
     * Minor comment layout fix
     * Tags in the drink detail are now clickable (#13)
+    * Show estimated rating instead of average if available
 * 1.4.0
     * Changed link to Systembolaget to link to their inventory mobile friendly page
     * Added support for tag browsing